 Following a few hours of slipping and sliding up the hill – keeping in mind we still had to get back down – we arrived at our destination in one mud-soaked piece and it quickly became glaringly clear how much this trek was worth the effort.
 We arrived into a village of 130 warm and smiling community members of village elders, parents, teens and children gathered together pens and notebooks in hand eager to learn!

 It is clear that we live among communities here in South East Asia, and in the rest of the world, that are unaware of the dangers of human trafficking, what it looks like, and what to do when we suspect something is not quite right.
-It is even more clear that the children of today, who are bombarded daily, hourly even, with hyper-sexualised media content, don’t yet know what to do with the images they see or how to safely navigate their way through behaviours so foreign to them.
+It is even more clear that the children of today, who are bombarded daily, hourly even, with hyper-sexualized media content, don’t yet know what to do with the images they see or how to safely navigate their way through behaviors so foreign to them.
 Sadly, as a result, the rate of which men, women, and children across the globe are being trafficked is rapidly increasing with sexual exploitation being reported as the fastest growing criminal enterprise in the world.

 Destiny Rescue is a family of people who are passionate about seeing the end of sexual slavery in our lifetime and we see the absolute necessity to fight the issue of sex trafficking before it reaches the bars and brothels we rescue children from.
 We are desperate to spread the word to local communities far and wide to ensure prevention through education is achieved.